Hoop77/hello-code-blog/content/post/generating-harmony-using-context-free-grammar.md

 # Conclusion

 We only scratched the surface of it but I hope I could gave you a comprehensible introduction into Martin Rohrmeier's framework to generate and analyse harmonic sequences.
+For more advanced pieces, additional rules will be required which we haven't covered yet (for example substitution and modulation rules).
-Nevertheless, the presented method only produces coherent chord progressions.
+In addition, one thing to keep in mind is that the presented method only produces coherent chord progressions.
 Generating entire pieces also involves incorporating melody and rhythm into the harmonic structure.
 We should also note that in music, played chords **may not** and **don't have to be** related to each other which Rohrmeier refers to as **improper harmony**!
 To conclude, I think the presented concepts are still quite impressive especially from a computer science perspective.